konfuzio-ai/konfuzio-sdk/docs/sdk/examples/async_upload_with_callback/index.md

 4. **Set the callback URL**

+    You will find this callback url in the ngrok console where you ran `./ngrok http 5000`.

     ```python
     callback_url = YOUR_CALLBACK_URL  # It should look something like "https://abcd-12-34-56-789.ngrok-free.app"
     ```

-    You will find this callback url in the ngrok console where you ran `./ngrok http 5000`.

 5. **Initialize data structures to share information between the threads**

+    We will use the main thread to host our Flask application and to receive the callback responses.
+We will use a separate thread to send the files to the Konfuzio Server.
+So, we will use the `callback_data_dict` to store the callback responses.
+The `data_lock` will be used to synchronize access to the `callback_data_dict` between the two threads, so that we can safely access it from both threads.

     ```python
     callback_data_dict = {}